The Parents Flew The Nest

 A breakfast sandwich from Tudor's Biscuit World in Fayetteville.

-On this trip, we tried Tudor’s Biscuit World since Jack is a huge breakfast sandwich fan.
-He loved it so much we ended up going two days in a row.
+We tried Tudor’s Biscuit World on this trip since Jack is a huge breakfast sandwich fan.
+He loved it so much that we ended up going two days in a row.
 The first time I tried biscuits smothered in blackberry gravy while he had a breakfast sandwich.
 The second time I joined him in having a sandwich.
 In my opinion, stick to the sandwiches–oh my!–so good.

-We spent the rest of our time in the New River Gorge area exploring Babcock State Park, which I will post about next time I do a travel update.
+We spent the rest of our time exploring Babcock State Park in the New River Gorge area.
+You can read more about our time there here.

 I hope this post helps you plan your own adventure in the New River Gorge National Park and Preserve.